 So, for argument's sake, let's say total current capacity is at 5,000 billion kWh.

 First and foremost, which I don't ever hear anyone talking about, is the concept of maximum energy production.
 Under the current state of "affluenza", it's all about more, more, more.
 We need MORE power, more this, more that.
 But we don't.
-Can we all agree that we can't continue building power plants and extracting resources infinitely for ever and ever.
+Can we all agree that we can't continue building power plants and extracting finite resources infinitely for ever and ever until the end of time?

 We need to come clean with the concept of using less energy, figuring out how to live the American dream consuming LESS energy.